 This important bill will help the United States maximize the benefits of an already thriving alliance with Israel by expanding cooperation in military, trade, energy and homeland security arenas.

-Urge your House member to cosponsor the United States-Israel Strategic Partnership Act of 2013 (H.R.
+Thank your House member for voting for the United States-Israel Strategic Partnership Act (H.R.
 938).Act Now

-Urge your senators to cosponsor the United States-Israel Strategic Partnership Act of 2013 (S.462).Act Now
+Urge your senators to cosponsor the United States-Israel Strategic Partnership Act (S.462).Act Now